There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 If, for example, you find that your three closest competitors have published one, four, and two pieces of content over the past month, respectively, you know that publishing five pieces of content each month is going to help you gain ground.
 You can use this information to guide your thinking and strategic planning.

-On top of showing you how much content to produce, this also gives you a good idea of the topics and keywords they’re targeting.
+On top of showing, you are how much content to produce, this also gives you a good idea of the topics and keywords they’re targeting.
 File this away as valuable intel!

 There are absolutely correlations between blog posting frequency, brand mentions and social media shares: